PharmGKB/PharmCAT/docs/FAQs.md

 We will add the support for hemizygotes at the X chromosome in the PharmCAT VCF Preprocessor in the future.

-### Where to find the CYP2C Cluster variant in the PharmCAT JSONs?
+### What is the CYP2C Cluster variant, rs12777823, in the CYP2C9 section of PharmCAT JSONs?
-PharmCAT reports an independently significant single nucleotide variation (SNV; rs12777823) in the CYP2C cluster on chromosome 10.
-Till Jan 2023, rs12777823 is only used in the CPIC warfarin guideline.
-In addition, rs12777823 needs to be used in combination with _CYP2C9_ genotypes.

-In the PharmCAT HTML report, rs12777823 is listed independently of _CYP2C9_.
-In the JSON, given that the SNV cannot be used without _CYP2C9_ genotypes, rs12777823 is nested under CYP2C9 as a CYP2C _POI_ (position of interest) for concision.
+PharmCAT includes an intergenic single nucleotide variation (SNV), rs12777823, based on the [CPIC warfarin guideline](https://cpicpgx.org/guidelines/guideline-for-warfarin-and-cyp2c9-and-vkorc1/).
+This SNV is in the _CYP2C_ cluster on chromosome 10 but independent of the _CYP2C9_ gene, and is listed independently in the PharmCAT HTML report.
+However, the PharmCAT JSON output is gene-dependent.
+For this reason, rs12777823 is nested under _CYP2C9_ as a _CYP2C_ POI (position of interest) in the JSON even though the SNV is not located within the _CYP2C9_ gene boundary and does not affect _CYP2C9_ genotype or phenotype.